aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Progress, Errors & Warnings/Warnings/Optimization/Optimization_-_Warning_Model_Class.rst

      - In a developer system same as Warning_handle, in a deployment system same as Off

-For example, this situation arises when a linear model is declared as "nlp".
+For example, this situation arises when a linear model is declared as "NLP".

 **Note**

-*	If this option is set to "Off" or "Warning", the mathematical program will be solved using the specified model class.
+*	If this option is set to 'Off' or 'Warning', the mathematical program will be solved using the specified model class.
-*	With the option Maximal Number of Warnings Reported you can set the maximal number of warnings that are shown in errors/warnings and message window.
+*	With the option **Maximal Number of Warnings Reported** you can set the maximal number of warnings that are shown in errors/warnings and message window.

 **Learn more about**

 *	:ref:`option-AIMMS-maximal_number_of_warnings_reported`
 *	:ref:`Model-Explorer_Creating_a_Mathematical_Progra`
 *	:ref:`option-AIMMS-common_warning_default`
 *	:ref:`option-AIMMS-strict_warning_default`
 *	:ref:`option-AIMMS-communicate_warnings_to_end_users`